-Honduras confirms 27 deaths from dengue feverOctober 24th, 2013 in Diseases, Conditions, Syndromes /
+Honduras confirms 27 deaths from dengue feverOctober 24, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A Honduran dengue fever epidemic has killed 27 people so far this year and infected some 31,960 individuals, health officials said Wednesday.